 lora swimming in the dead sea

-But what makes it even more unique is that it has the world’s highest salt concentration of any body of water.
+What makes it even more unique is that it has the world’s highest salt concentration of any body of water.

-While the world’s oceans have an average salinity of 4%, the Dead Sea has almost 35% – that’s almost 9x Saltier!
+While the world’s oceans have an average salinity of 4%, the Dead Sea has almost 35% – that’s almost 9x saltier!

 This high salt concentration means no animals or plant life can survive here, hence why it’s named the Dead Sea.